First off, I was not lost… I was misled.

 I counted the switch backs along the trail.
 Matching them to the map on the GPS, constantly confirming I was on the right path.
 I listened to the birds (as best I could with the ever-present sound of rushing water) and admired the views.
 It was a good hike.

-When I reached the point of the trail where the GPS told me to step off, doubt made it’s way onto the scene.
+When I reached the point of the trail where the GPS told me to step off, doubt made its way onto the scene.
 It didn’t feel right.
 After our drive through the night, when Stephen and Brian were setting points on the GPS that was now in my hand, I remembered talk of a meadow clearing.
 And there was no meadow clearing at this point of the trail.
 Rather a very steep slope dropping down to the river I could hear below me.
 With the forty-some-odd pounds on my back, I felt pretty sure that if I started down this slope, I wasn’t coming back up.
 It felt like the top of a black diamond ski run… once you dip in, you’re only headed one direction.

 I convinced myself that the aforementioned meadow clearing must be on the other side of the river at the bottom of the slope.
 I trusted the technology in my hand and stepped off the trail.